yiftachsa/Groots_Quest-Maze_Game-Advanced_Topics_In_Programming/README.md

 The client-server architecture includes a thread-pool mechanism.
 The server can support multiple clients in parralel.
 To set the optimal settings (number of threads, best algorithm to solve the maze, etc..) we defined a static class called Configurations.

-### Third Phase – Desktop application by MVVM architecture, GUI
+### Third Phase – Desktop application using MVVM architecture, GUI

 <ul>
   <li>The <b>Model</b> layer is responsible for the business logic (<b>The server side</b>).</li>